mehal17chaudhary-sudo/Junction-Linked-List_V1/REPO_STRUCTURE.md

 # Junction-Linked List (JLI)

-This repository contains the reference implementation, benchmark harness, parameter search, and result-aggregation scripts for the Junction-Linked List (JLI), evaluated against a textbook probabilistic skip list.
+This document maps every file and folder in this repository to its purpose.
+It covers the reference implementation, benchmark harness, parameter search, and result-aggregation scripts for the Junction-Linked List (JLI), evaluated against a textbook probabilistic skip list.

 ## Repository contents